In This Article

-- checks that your baby is in the right place – that is, inside the womb
+- checks that your baby is growing in the right place – that is, inside the womb

-- checks that your baby is developing normally
+- checks that your baby is developing as expected

-- helps health professionals work out the age and due date of your baby
+- helps health professionals work out your baby’s age and estimated due date

-- checks your baby’s risk of having a condition like Down Syndrome, along with other tests.
+- is part of the check on your baby’s chance of having a condition like Down Syndrome.

 If everything is OK, this scan is likely to be one of the most amazing moments of your life.
 It’s when you see your baby for the first time.
 You’ll hear baby’s heartbeat and might even see some hand-waving, acrobatics or kicks.